 You have come to the right place if you are looking for the answer or some unique tips to copy chart without linking data in Excel.
 There are some ways to copy chart without linking data in Excel.
 This article will walk you through each and every step with appropriate examples.
 As a result, you can use them easily for your purpose.
 Let’s move on to the article’s main discussion.

-Steps to Copy Chart Without Linking Data in Excel
+How to Copy Chart Without Linking Data in Excel: Step-by-Step Procedures

 In this section, I will show you the quick and easy steps to copy chart without linking data in Excel on the Windows operating system.
 This article contains detailed explanations with clear illustrations for everything.
 I have used the Microsoft 365 version here.
 However, you may use any other version depending on your availability.
 Please leave a comment if any part of this article does not work in your version.